ahu83/Echotrace/README.md

 ## Setup Instructions

-1. **Install required packages**
+1. **Install required packages.**
      A list of required packages can be found in requirements.txt

 ## Running the app
 1. **In terminal change the directory to the scripts folder in the project**